etclabscore/jade/README.md

 #### Jade-\*-rpc

 1. No code - readme indexing the various language implementations of RPC servers.
-Again, first place you want peoiple to see about RPC server for this project.
+Again, first place you want people to see about RPC server for this project.
 1.Should define the OpenRPC schema file.

 #### Jade-\*-rpc-{language}